dsagman/picat/readme_hakank_comments4.md

 This seems like a simple error to avoid, but the distinction between a function that returns a value versus a predicate that unifies one or more of its arguments can be subtle.
 It's important to read the manual.

-hakank4: I agree that it can be hard to remember if a certain thing is a predicate or a function.
+hakank4x: I agree that it can be hard to remember if a certain thing is a predicate or a function.
 But the definition is quite easy:
-hakank4: If it has a return value it is a function, otherwise it is a predicate.
+hakank4x: If it has a return value it is a function, otherwise it is a predicate.
-hakank4: From Picat Guide, page i: "A function is a special kind of a predicate that always succeeds with one answer."
+hakank4x: From Picat Guide, page i: "A function is a special kind of a predicate that always succeeds with one answer."

-hakank4: For Prologers one can note that quite a few of the traditional Prolog predicates are functions in Picat.
+hakank4x: For Prologers one can note that quite a few of the traditional Prolog predicates are functions in Picat.
-hakank4: E.g. Prolog's length(L,Len) is Len = length(L) (or len(L)) in Picat.
+hakank4x: E.g. Prolog's length(L,Len) is Len = length(L) (or len(L)) in Picat.
+DS: Added.

 For example to get a single solution or all solutions to a constraint programming problem the manual says: